mzucker/maptrace/README.md

 ## Requirements

- - Python 2 or 3
+ - Python 3
+ - Pillow 8.3.1 or higher
- - Numpy 1.10 or higher
+ - Numpy 1.24 or higher
- - Scipy 0.17 or higher
+ - Scipy 1.9 or higher
- - Pillow
+ - Scikit-image 0.19.0 or higher

 ## Image copyrights